360° Double Breaths

 Ideally you will repeat this exercise in the several positions listed below, each position emphasises a different direction of expansion.

-· If one position feels like more of a stretch than others, feel free to focus on that more.
+· If one position feels like more of a stretch than others, feel free to dedicate more time to that one.
+Conversely, if you experience any pain or serious discomfort in any position, avoid that one.

 Different positions:

-• Position hands on lower ribcage - power pose
+• Hands on lower ribcage - ‘power pose’

 • Bend the knees - or place a pillow under knees